 At the plenary level, Anglo-French reaction was muted.
-Mussolini, had predicted, said nothing.
+Mussolini, as Hitler had predicted, said nothing.
 In Parliament Churchill recognized the implications:

 Vienna is the center of all the communications of all the countries which formed the old Austro-Hungarian Empire, and of all the countries lying to the south-east of Europe.
 A long stretch of the Danube is now in German hands.
 This mastery of Vienna gives to Nazi Germany military and economic control of the whole of the communications of south-eastern Europe, by road, by river, and by rail….the three countries of the Little Entente may be called Powers of the second rank, but they are very vigorous States, and united they are a Great Power….
 Rumania has the oil; Yugoslavia has the minerals and raw materials.
 Both have large armies; both are mainly supplied with munitions from Czechoslovakia.12